lukas-zronek/ssh-askpass-mac/README.md

 ![screenshot](https://github.com/lukas-zronek/screenshots/blob/master/ssh-askpass-mac/passphrase.png  "Screenshot of ssh-askpass-mac")

-It can also be used as a confirmation dialog when accessing a key in the ssh-agent:
+It can also be used as a confirmation dialog when a stored key is accessed after adding the key with _ssh-add -c_ (recommended):

 ![screenshot](https://github.com/lukas-zronek/screenshots/blob/master/ssh-askpass-mac/confirmation.png  "Screenshot of ssh-askpass-mac")